Cricket-Bangladesh v Sri Lanka highlights

 43rd over: A run-out chance goes begging when Dilshan is sent back to the striker's end by Sangakkara after flirting with a quick single.
 The throw goes wide from the fielder but Mushfiqur makes no attempt to run behind the stumps to field the throw.
 Sri Lanka: 247-1.

 50th over: Sangakkara raises his century off 73 balls with a single to long-off.
 He and Dilshan add another 11 runs to drive Sri Lanka to 332-1 and finish with an unbeaten stand of 210 runs.
-(Compiled by Ian Ransom/Amlan Chakraborty; Editing by Nick Mulvenney/Sudipto Ganguly)
+(Compiled by Ian Ransom, Editing by Nick Mulvenney/Sudipto Ganguly)

 * Wicketkeeper top scores with 90 (Updates at close of play)